 About George Lane

-George Lane ran for the senate in 2016 as a left wing independent, promoting dramatic reforms to the housing crisis, at a time when most commentators were saying it wasn't an issue for Tasmania.
-This was before the showgrounds exploded into being the public face of the problem (which has been growing for years), before criticising air bnb became popular, and before Labor and the Greens composed their last minute and totally unsatisfactory housing policies at the 2018 state election.
+George Lane ran for the senate in 2016 as an independent, promoting measures to address the housing crisis, at a time when most commentators were saying it wasn't an issue for Tasmania.
+This was before the showgrounds exploded into being the public face of the problem (which has been growing for years), before criticising air bnb became popular, and before Labor and the Greens composed their last minute, unsatisfactory, housing policies at the 2018 state election.

-During the election George pointed out a series of major unanswered questions, mostly of a technical nature, about Australia's upcoming expensive purchase of the shortfin barracude submarines - this was done before the national newspaper ads were put out by Dick Smith and other businessmen, and before defence analyst Hugh White also deeply questioned the project at the National Press Club.
+During the election George pointed out a series of major unanswered questions, mostly of a technical nature, about Australia's $50B upcoming shortfin barracuda submarine program - this was done before the national newspaper ads were put out by Dick Smith and other businessmen, and before defence analyst Hugh White also deeply questioned the project at the National Press Club.

 George warned that bombing Syria, without the permission of cooperation of the Syrian government, would lead to disastrous targetting that would kill the wrong people.
 In September 2016 this tragically turned out to be correct when Australian planes participated in a major, sustained attack that killed approximately 100 Syrian soldiers who had been heroically defending the city of Deir Ezzor, against the odds, from ISIS.
 This attack handed ISIS one of their biggest battlefield victories of the entire war.